 In 2016, the German Bundestag passed a law under which responsibility for the intermediate and final storage of nuclear waste was transferred to the state.
 In return, the nuclear operators made payments to a public fund.

 So far, there is neither a final repository for low and medium-level radioactive waste nor for spent nuclear fuel.
 A final repository for low and medium-level radioactive waste is being built in a former iron ore mine (Schacht Konrad) and is expected to be available in 2027.
 Until then, the waste is stored in interim storages at the nuclear power plant sites.
 At our Brunsbüttel nuclear power plant a special storage facility is being built and shall be available in 2020.
-A permit to erect a similar storage facility at our Krümmel nuclear power plant has been applied for.
+The permit to erect a similar storage facility at our Krümmel nuclear power plant has been granted.

 The site finding procedure for a final repository for spent nuclear fuel is ongoing.
 Until such a storage facility is available, the spent nuclear fuel is stored in interim facilities that exist at all nuclear power plant sites.
-For the Brunsbüttel facility, permit proceedings are pending as the original permit has been found void by the court.

 The safety work at Vattenfall’s plants in Germany is supervised by the Social Ministry of Schleswig-Holstein.

 Find out more about Vattenfall’s power plants and facts about how much electricity and heat we are producing.